Call now in confidence immediate help & advice 24/7

 Psychological withdrawal symptoms can come in the form of anxiety, paranoia, insomnia, depression, and more.
 Mental health issues and addiction share a mutual and extremely tumultuous relationship.

-In the United Kingdom, it was confirmed that around 70% of patients entering treatment required additional mental health treatment [11] in order to recover.
+In the United Kingdom, it was confirmed that around 70% of patients entering rehab treatment required additional mental health treatment [11] in order to recover.

 Psychological withdrawal symptoms are not necessarily as dangerous as physical withdrawal symptoms, and rarely require a medicated detox at rehab.